Coquese Washington

-Coquese Makebra Washington (born January 17, 1971) is a former collegiate and professional basketball player and former associate head coach at Notre Dame.
-She is currently the head basketball coach for the Rutgers University Scarlet Knights women's basketball team.
-Washington holds a law degree and was the first president of the WNBA Players Association, holding that position from 1999 to 2001.
+Coquese Makebra Washington (born January 17, 1971) is a basketball coach and former player who is currently the head women's basketball coach for the Rutgers Scarlet Knights.
+Washington holds a Juris Doctor degree and was the first president of the WNBA Players Association, holding that position from 1999 to 2001.
 She played high school basketball at Flint Central High School and collegiate basketball at the University of Notre Dame.

-High school
+High school career

 Washington attended high school at Flint Central High School in Flint, Michigan.
 She was the starting point guard for all four years of her high school basketball career, the first player at Central to earn a starting position in all four years.
 Washington earned all-state honors in back to back years.
 In her senior year she scored 373 points to set a school scoring record for a single season, And went on to score a total of 1,123 points in her career.
 She led the team to their first ever Saginaw Valley Conference and district championships.
 In addition to sports excellence, she also had musical talents, playing seven different musical instruments while at Central.

-University of Notre Dame
+College career

 Washington played for Notre Dame's Fighting Irish women's basketball team from 1989 to 1993.
 Afterwards, she attended Notre Dame Law School from 1994 to 1997, earning her J.D.

-Professional playing career
+Professional career

+ABL

 After completing her athletic eligibility with the Irish in 1993, she began a professional career by joining the American Basketball League 1996-98 (ABL).
 She began her pro career in 1997–98 as the starting point guard with the ABL's Portland Power.